-- Applicable percentages are based on 756,576,788 shares outstanding as of August 11, 2016, adjusted as required by rules of the SEC.
+- (1) Applicable percentages are based on 796,037,071 shares outstanding as of October 5, 2016, adjusted as required by rules of the SEC.
 Beneficial ownership is determined under the rules of the SEC and generally includes voting or investment power with respect to securities.
 Shares of Common Stock subject to options, warrants and convertible notes currently exercisable or convertible, or exercisable or convertible within 60 days are deemed outstanding for computing the percentage of the person holding such securities but are not deemed outstanding for computing the percentage of any other person.
-Unless otherwise indicated in the footnotes to this table, we believe that each of the shareholders named in the table has sole voting and investment power with respect to the shares of Common Stock indicated as beneficially owned by them. - Represents 42,961,111 shares of Common Stock held by North Horizon Investments Pty Ltd., a Nathanielsz Family Trust.
+Unless otherwise indicated in the footnotes to this table, we believe that each of the stockholders named in the table has sole voting and investment power with respect to the shares of Common Stock indicated as beneficially owned by them. - (2) Includes 42,711,111 shares of Common Stock held by North Horizon Investments Pty Ltd., a Nathanielsz Family Trust.
 Mr. Nathanielsz, a director and executive officer of the Company, has voting and investment power over these shares.
-This includes 22,833,333 shares of Common Stock issuable under stock options currently exercisable or exercisable within 60 days of August 11, 2016. - (3) Represents 28,466,534 shares of Common Stock held by Dr. Julian Kenyon, a director of the Company and 22,833,333 shares of Common Stock issuable under stock options currently exercisable or exercisable within 60 days of August 11, 2016. - (4) Mr. Nathanielsz owns 500,000 shares of Series A Preferred Stock and one share of Series B Preferred Stock. - Includes shares issuable upon conversion of the Debenture based on a conversion price, prior to the discount, using the closing price of \$0.0153 as of August 11, 2016 and the shares underlying the 2016 Warrants currently exercisable or exercisable within 60 days of August 11, 2016.
+Also includes 23,833,333 shares of Common Stock issuable under stock options currently exercisable or exercisable within 60 days of October 5, 2016. - (3) Represents 28,466,534 shares of Common Stock held by Dr. Julian Kenyon, a director of the Company and 23,833,333 shares of Common Stock issuable under stock options currently exercisable or exercisable within 60 days of October 5, 2016. - (4) Mr. Nathanielsz owns 500,000 shares of Series A Preferred Stock and one share of Series B Preferred Stock.

+- (5) Includes shares issuable upon conversion of the Debenture and the Additional Issuance Debenture, based on a conversion price, prior to any discount, using the closing price of \$0.0134 as of October 5, 2016 and the shares underlying the 2016 Warrants currently exercisable or exercisable within 60 days of October 5, 2016.
 Magna Gibraltar, a Delaware limited liability company, is a partial owner of Delafield and, through representation on the board of directors of Delafield, controls Delafield.
-Pursuant to a shareholders agreement relating to the ownership of Delafield, the board of directors of Delafield, acting by majority vote, has sole power to vote or to direct the vote and sole power to dispose or to direct the disposition of all securities owned directly by Delafield, including, without limitation, the Common Stock issuable upon conversion of the Debenture and the exercise of the 2016 Warrants.
+Pursuant to a shareholders agreement relating to the ownership of Delafield, the board of directors of Delafield, acting by majority vote, has sole power to vote or to direct the vote and sole power to dispose or to direct the disposition of all securities owned directly by Delafield, including, without limitation, the Common Stock issuable upon conversion of the Debenture and the Additional Issuance Debenture and the exercise of the 2016 Warrants.
 The board of directors of Delafield consists of three individuals, two of which are appointed by Magna Gibraltar.
-The two directors appointed by Magna Gibraltar are Joshua Sason and Michael Abitebol. - With the inclusion of the shares issuable upon conversion of the Debenture and the shares underlying the 2016 Warrants, including the 12,500,000 shares exercised on August 18, 2016, Delafield could be deemed, for purposes of this table, to beneficially own 33.59% of the Common Stock, however, both the Debenture and the 2016 Warrants contain provisions limiting Delafield's beneficial ownership to 4.99% of our Common Stock and such ownership limitation prevents Delafield from acquiring beneficial ownership of more than five percent of the Common Stock.
+The two directors appointed by Magna Gibraltar are Joshua Sason and Michael Abitebol. - (6) With the inclusion of the shares issuable upon conversion of the Debenture and the Additional Issuance Debenture and the shares underlying the 2016 Warrants, including the 12,500,000 shares exercised on August 18, 2016, Delafield could be deemed, for purposes of this table, to beneficially own 31.7% of the Common Stock, however, the Debenture and the Additional Issuance Debenture and the 2016 Warrants each contain provisions limiting Delafield's beneficial ownership to 4.99% of our Common Stock and such ownership limitation prevents Delafield from acquiring beneficial ownership of more than five percent of the Common Stock.